ShengYuan-Shawn/playwright-api-test/readme.md

-# Playwirght API Test Automation
+# Playwright API Test Automation

 This repository demonstrates how to perform API testing using [Playwright](https://playwright.dev/).